 Where to start

 Copper has three sections – West Village, Center Village, and East Village.
-As a beginner, you’ll want to head over to East Village, which is made up of predominately green runs and also has some easy blues for when you’re ready to step up.
+As a beginner, you’ll want to head over to West Village, which is made up of beginner-friendly green runs and some easy blues for when you’re ready to step up.

 Remember what I said about not all greens being equal?
-I cry-walked my way down a green that was terrifying to me as a beginner, so that’s why I recommend starting in East Village and not even messing with American Flyer.
+I cry-walked my way down a green that was terrifying to me as a beginner, so that’s why I recommend starting in West Village and not even messing with American Flyer.
+The end of the main green run (Coppertone) is incredibly steep in my opinion and ultimately what did me in that first time out where I ended up crying, so it’s not the best run to initially build confidence on.

 I start at the Kokomo Express lift, which drops you off at the bottom half of the run called Roundabout.
 This section of the run at times barely qualifies as downhill and is the run that all of the tiny children learn to ski on.
 So it’s perfect.
 Swallow your pride and take a few runs down that to ease into things and get comfortable.